Codecademy/docs/content/java/concepts/hashmap/hashmap.md

 ---
 Title: 'HashMap'
-Description: 'Used to store items as a key-value pairs.
+Description: 'HashMap is used to store items as a key-value pairs.
 The keys and values can be of either same or different types.'
 Subjects:
   - 'Computer Science'
 Tags: